Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Devoted, reserved, energetic, loud

-These dogs aren’t as well-known as many other terrier breeds, but it’s believed that most of those descended from Smooth Fox Terriers.
-That makes this a breed worth knowing, and after wading through the guide below, you’ll know quite a bit indeed about these dogs.
+Smooth Fox Terriers aren’t as well-known as other Terriers, but it’s believed that most of the others descended from Smooth Fox Terriers.
+That makes them unique, and after wading through the guide below, you’ll know quite a bit about these dogs.

 Smooth Fox Terrier puppy